803christian/emotion_recognition/README.md

 Given a pre-processed image $I_{pp}$, we compute a histogram of oriented gradients (HOG) for our image to encode the gradients of the contours of the face in the image as our primary feature (see [this paper](https://ieeexplore.ieee.org/document/1467360) for details).
 We then average this HOG with another HOG computed using $I_{pp}$ with enhanced contrast via Contrast Limited Adaptive Histogram Equalization (CLAHE) (see [this paper](https://ieeexplore.ieee.org/document/10420184) for details).
 The resulting averaged histogram is a set of extracted features from our image.

-Using the dataset listed in this paper, the set of extracted features $\mathcal{X}_{HOG}$ has a dimensionality of $2,352$.
+Using the dataset listed in Data, the set of extracted features $\mathcal{X}_{HOG}$ has a dimensionality of $2,352$.
 In order to speed up our training process, we scale our data according to:

 ```math
     \mathcal{X}_{scale} = \frac{\mathcal{X}_{HOG} - \mu_{\mathcal{X}_{HOG}}}{\sigma_{\mathcal{X}_{HOG}}},